George Banta: Career

 Banta was admitted to the Indiana bar in 1878.
-He moved to Menasha, Wisconsin, around 1885, where in 1901 he established the George Banta Printing Company.
+He moved to Menasha, Wisconsin around 1885, where in 1901 he established the George Banta Printing Company.
 He remained active in the management of the company until his death on September 23, 1935.

 Much of the company's early growth came from educational contracts.
-George Banta, a member of Phi Delta Theta, secured a contract to print its national magazine.
+George Banta secured a contract to print the national magazine for Phi Delta Theta.
 Other national fraternities and sororities followed; the company would also publish Banta's Greek Exchange, a monthly review of fraternity and sorority news, and several editions of Baird's Manual of American College Fraternities.
 Through his father's academic connections, the company also won orders for university catalogs and yearbooks, textbooks, and magazines.

-Banta served as alderman (1890–1891), and mayor (1892, 1895, 1902–1903) of Menasha, and served on the boards of several local companies.
+Banta served as alderman (1890–1891) and mayor (1892, 1895, 1902–1903) of Menasha, and served on the boards of several local companies.

 Greek system involvement

-Banta was elected, by unanimous consent, as the first President of the General Council of Phi Delta Theta at the 1880 Convention at the Grand Hotel in Indianapolis.
-George, at the young age of 23 when elected, went on to serve as president through 1882.
-He also served as national historian of Phi Delta Theta, and was highly instrumental in developing the fraternity's ritual, governing structure, General Council, provinces, province presidents, expansion to new campuses for countless chapters, and The Scroll magazine.
+Banta was elected, by unanimous consent, as the first president of the general council of Phi Delta Theta at the 1880 convention at the Grand Hotel in Indianapolis.
+Banta, at the young age of 23 when elected, went on to serve as president through 1882.
+He also served as national historian of Phi Delta Theta and was highly instrumental in developing the fraternity's ritual, governing structure, General Council, provinces, province presidents, expansion to new campuses for countless chapters, and The Scroll magazine.
 For his contributions, he is recognized as one of two "Second Founders" of Phi Delt, along with Walter B. Palmer.

 Banta was instrumental in establishing the first Delta Gamma chapter outside the Southern United States, at his alma mater.
 The chapter was designated the "Phi" in honor of Phi Delta Theta, and Banta was made an honorary member—the only man ever initiated into the women's fraternity.
 Delta Gamma paid special tribute to Banta when the Delta Gamma Foundation established the George Banta Memorial Fellowship for 1957–58.

 Banta supported the Greek system throughout his life, attending early meetings of the National Panhellenic Conference and the National Interfraternity Conference.
 Banta also encouraged the formation of new Greek letter organizations.
 Emily Butterfield, a co-founder of Alpha Gamma Delta contracted as a designer for the company, is credited as designer or co-designer of the coats of arms of Alpha Gamma Delta, Lambda Omega, Phi Beta, Sigma Delta Rho, Sigma Tau Gamma, Tau Kappa Epsilon, Theta Kappa Nu, Theta Phi Alpha, Theta Upsilon Omega, and Zeta Tau Alpha.
 He also encouraged her to publish articles she had compiled concerning fraternity and sorority heraldry, released in 1931 as College Fraternity Heraldry.
 Furthermore, he was elected an honorary member of the Alpha chapter of Phi Mu Alpha Sinfonia fraternity, the national fraternity for men in music, at the New England Conservatory on December 20, 1917.